Dorset Joint Railway

 Click diagram for larger image

 It was not long before there was an expansion of the facilities at Winsor Hill.
 In 1893 a siding "for Mr Somerville" was opened to serve the nearby Ham Wood Quarry and this was situated on the Up side of the line, with a trailing connection some distance north of the crossover leading to two parallel sidings.
 Two of the spare levers (10 & 11) were brought into use, one for the points and the other as a push-pull lever to control new ground signals for movements into or out of the siding.
-The work was inspected on 1-June-1893 (MT6/619/13) and it is believed to have been brought into use on the same day.
+The work was inspected on 1-June-1893 (MT6/619/13) and it is believed to have been brought into use on the same day (Clinker records that date from Signal Instruction 60).
 The sidings served the quarry's stone-crushing plant, which was connected by a tramway incline to the actual quarry a short distance away down in the valley.
 By contrast, the connection off the Down line led to a number of sidings within Winsor Hill Quarry itself, which was immediately adjacent to the S&DJR main line.

 |Downside Siding GF Diagram 1900